 If you have multiple videos for your product and/or marketing that goes beyond what you can do with Enhanced Brand Content then go to ClickFunnels or similar lead page.
 If you don't, going directly to your Amazon listing suffices.

 Be Guerrilla About Soliciting Reviews

-Finally, we’re being really aggressive about soliciting reviews.
-Aside from sending a final review request email we also are very obsessive about monitoring our social media and other platforms for any feedback from customers.
-Anyone who has left a positive comment about their purchase on Facebook we private message and ask them to leave an Amazon review.
+Finally, we're being really aggressive about soliciting reviews.
+Aside from sending a final review request email, we are also very obsessive about monitoring our social media and other platforms for any feedback from customers.
+We send a private message to anyone who has left a positive comment about their purchase on Facebook and ask them to leave an Amazon review.
 The same thing goes with anyone who emails us.
-If anyone says anything negative we’re also pro-active about correcting the problem before it results in a negative review.
+If anyone says anything negative we're also proactive about correcting the problem before it results in a negative review.
 In one of our most recent product launches, we got over 100 reviews in the first six weeks.
 Sales velocity + reviews = money.

 As you can see, there's a lot of work that goes into my product launch strategy.
 The good thing is that much of the effort that goes into the first components, specifically the list and audience building, can be directly carried over to new products, assuming they're in the same niche.
 There's a heavy fixed cost to building that list but it reduces quickly over time.

 What does your Amazon launch strategy look like?
 Do you have any questions about my launch strategy?
 If so, share in the comments below.

 I can relate to all of these stories.
 The struggle is real.
 The question is… if you’re Amazon, how do you combat these issues.